hybridgroup/cylon-firmata/README.md

 ## Release History
 Version 0.1.0 - Initial release with support for digital read/write and analog read/write

+Version 0.2.0 - Add support for PWM and servo commands, and refactor to use Basestar

 ## License
 Copyright (c) 2013 The Hybrid Group.
 Licensed under the Apache 2.0 license.